-- All media enquiries regarding Copeland Borough Council policies and services should be directed to the Communications Manager and\or the Communications Officer. - No members of staff, including senior officers, should give interviews, quotes or comment to the media without first consulting with the Communication Manager and/or the Communications Officer. - No written materials (except for agendas and other documents currently supplied to the media) should be sent to the media or any other external source without it first being seen and approved by the Communications Manager and\or the Communications Officer.
-This includes promotional leaflets, service fact sheets (eg waste collection leaflets). - Any media enquiry should be logged (ie time, date, nature of the enquiry, source) and passed to the communications team.
+- All media enquiries should be directed to the Communications Manager and/or the Communications Officer. - No members of staff, including senior officers, should give interviews, quotes or comment to the media without first clearing it with the Communication Manager and/or the Communications Officer. - No written materials (except for agendas and other documents currently supplied to the media) should be sent to the media or any other external source without it first being seen and approved by the Communications Manager and\or the Communications Officer.
+This includes promotional leaflets, service fact sheets (eg waste collection leaflets).

+• Any media enquiry should be logged (ie time, date, nature of the enquiry, source) and passed to the communications team.